Classic Allard Tyres

 History of the Allard Motor Company

-Allards featured large American V8 engines in a light British chassis and body, giving a high power-to-weight ratio and foreshadowing the Sunbeam Tiger and AC Cobra of the early 1960s.
-Cobra designer Carroll Shelby and Chevrolet Corvette chief engineer Zora Arkus-Duntov both drove Allards in the early 1950s.
+Allards used huge American V8 engines in light British chassis and bodies, resulting in a high power-to-weight ratio and predicting the Sunbeam Tiger and AC Cobra of the early 1960s.
+Carroll Shelby, the creator of the Cobra, and Zora Arkus-Duntov, the chief engineer of the Chevrolet Corvette, both drove Allards in the early 1950s.

 The original Allard automobiles were designed to compete in trials competitions, which are timed rally-style events held on terrain that is nearly inaccessible by wheeled vehicles.
 The first Allard was built in less than three weeks and was powered by a Ford flathead V8 in a body-based mostly on a Bugatti.
 To enhance traction, the V8 engine was relocated backwards in the chassis.
 In slow-speed racing, the automobile took advantage of the strong torque of the American engine to great success.
 It made its debut in the Gloucester Cup Trials and went on to win the 100-mile event at Southport Sands.

 In 1937, Allard began constructing modified Fords, selling them for £450 apiece.
 Twelve Allard Specials had been completed by the time war broke out in 1939.
 During the war, the development of Ford-based trucks preempted Sydney Allard's intended volume manufacturing.
 By the conclusion of the war, Allard had amassed a sizable stock of Ford components.